wtsi-hgi/hgi-cloud/docs/setup.md

 To create the keys, you can run the command `ssh-keygen`. `ssh-keygen` is part of the standard distribution of the `ssh` software.
-If you can't find it, ask the Help Desk.
+If you can't find it, ask Service Desk.
 Unless you know that you need specific values, just press enter to any input.
 Here is an example output:

 ```